-The Playlinks program is a two part arts education program, developed originally by the late Dr Debra McLauchlan of Brock Univeristy’s faculty of education.
+The Playlinks program is a two part arts education program, developed originally by the late Dr. Debra McLauchlan of Brock University’s Faculty of Education.

 In the first stage, a professional artist visits classrooms at a school a week before their scheduled performance.
 For approximately 10-15 minutes they engage students, igniting curiosity about the play and leaving children with questions to consider when seeing the performance.

 The second workshop is offered one week after the performance, where an artist returns to the school for up to six 50 minute sessions, offering age-specific activities linked to the Carousel Players performances.

 The workshops have been an incredible success, deepening the students understanding of the story and its themes by exploring curriculum connections in meaningful ways that can be touched upon all year.

 Carousel Players provides Playlinks at no cost to participating schools.